Today’s Guest: Billy Bob Thornton, actor, Bad Santa, Monster’s Ball, Sling Blade, singer, “Beautiful Door”

-BILLY BOB THORNTON audio excerpt: “Probably the funniest story that ever happened on any movie was on a movie called Pushing Tin that I did with John Cusack up in Canada.
+BILLY BOB THORNTON podcast excerpt: “Probably the funniest story that ever happened on any movie was on a movie called Pushing Tin that I did with John Cusack up in Canada.
 The story is way too long to tell here, but let’s just put it this way: we played a pretty decent practical joke on John, who has a weak stomach, and we got him good.
 It was a very elaborate plan, and about two weeks later, he got me back.
 We’ll just say it involved a sheep, a real live sheep, and some lingerie.”

 BOB ANDELMAN/Mr. MEDIA: Billy Bob, this was my first exposure to your music, and I’ve got to admit, I was a little surprised at how gentle and calm most of it is.

 BILLY BOB THORNTON: Yeah, it’s kind of a vibey record.
 When we play live, we’re a little bit more of a big rock show.
 On the records, we tend to do kind of somewhere in between J.J.
 Cale and Johnny Cash kind of stuff.
 But I’ve always been into real moody records, and that’s what we try to do.
 Like you said, we’ve got a couple of tunes that are a little more raucous, but for the most part, it’s a real vibey record.

 ANDELMAN: It was a little against type from what I was expecting, I guess, or what I thought the type was.
 Obviously, I was wrong.
 Is this album very different from the three that preceded it?